tape-testing/tape/readme.markdown

 someplace else if you `htest.createStream().pipe()` to a destination stream on the first tick.

+## test.comment(message)

+Print a message without breaking the tap output.
+(Useful when using e.g. `tap-colorize` where output is buffered & `console.log` will print in incorrect order vis-a-vis tap output.)

 ## test.only(name, cb)

 Like `test(name, cb)` except if you use `.only` this is the only test case